 Author; Anti-bullying Advocate

 The first thing is what you shouldn’t do, which is to escalate the aggression.
 If someone attacks you verbally or intimidates you, don’t respond aggressively.
 And if you are the target of relational aggression, don’t try to turn the tables on the aggressor by starting a rumor of your own or attacking in some other way.
 Escalation is rarely beneficial and usually makes things worse.
-The second thing is to ask yourself whether you are able to handle the bullying on your own or if you want to get help.
+The second thing is to ask yourself whether you can handle the bullying on your own or if you want to get help.
 If you feel truly threatened, suddenly feel lost and friendless and don’t know what to do, or feel depressed, then seek help from an adult you can trust.
-Getting help with an adult can be very effective with stopping and getting you through a bullying episode.
+Getting help from an adult can be very effective in stopping and getting you through a bullying episode.

 Adult intervention, however, is not a long-term solution.
 The long-term solution is to learn techniques that render bullying ineffective.
 The individual who determines the effectiveness of direct aggression is not the aggressor, but rather the target.
 If the target shows fear, cowers, gets upset, or feels that he or she is somehow flawed based on a personal characteristic the aggressor is using as an excuse to bully, then the bullying is effective.
-But if the target doesn’t show fear, doesn’t cower, doesn’t get upset, ignores taunts or insults, or reacts in an unexpected way, then the aggressor won’t get the satisfaction that he or she is seeking from the bullying behavior and will cease the bullying.
+But if the target doesn’t show fear, doesn’t cower, doesn’t get upset, ignores taunts or insults, or reacts unexpectedly, then the aggressor won’t get the satisfaction that he or she is seeking from the bullying behavior and will cease the bullying.
 Direct aggression provides a feeling of power to the aggressor; if the aggressor doesn’t get that feeling, he or she will stop and look for another target.
 Please note that physical harm is not bullying; it is assault, which is a crime.
 If a target is physically harmed by an aggressor, that person should notify an adult immediately.
 Physical harm should never be tolerated.